It summoned Wind in silken thread,

 Who told it to behave.

-Boy shivered mid the taut string breeze.
+Girl shivered mid the taut string breeze.

-He held his dream at bay.
+She held his dream at bay.

 "You know not what awaits you